ethanfel/ComfyUI-Mamad8-QwenEdit-fix/README.md

+# Intro
+I'm not the author of the code, I can't maintain it but I was allowed to share it.

 # ComfyUI-Mamad8

 A ComfyUI custom node package that provides router nodes for optimized batch processing, preventing unnecessary model loading and unloading.